codingmt/Mt.GraphQL/GraphQL.Api.Server/README.md

 }
 ```

-When using `ApiController` attributes on our controllers, you can remove the part that checks the model state.
+When using `ApiController` attributes on your controllers, you can remove the part that checks the model state.
 Instead, add the following to the application startup:
 ```c#
 builder.Services.AddControllers()
     .ConfigureApiBehaviorOptions(